haniae/Team2-CBA-Project/README.md

 ## 📥 Data Ingestion Guide

+> **📖 For first-time setup with options for 100, 250, 500, or 1500 companies, see the [Complete Setup Guide - Step 2](#-step-2-choose-your-data-ingestion-option) above.**

 FinalyzeOS provides **multiple ingestion strategies** to fit different use cases.
-This section explains how to populate your database with financial data.
+This section explains advanced ingestion techniques and gap-filling strategies for existing databases.

 ### ⭐ Recommended: Smart Gap Filling Script